esiebomaj/Upload-a-python-package-to-pypi/README.md

 	* this will prompt you for your testpypi username and password
 * after your file has been successfully uploaded you can login to the [test-pypi](https://test.pypi.org/) site to confirm that your package was uploaded successfully
-* run `pip install --index-url https://test.pypi.org/simple/ distributions` to install the test package
+* run `pip install --index-url https://test.pypi.org/simple/ your_package_name` to install the test package

 ## Upload to main pypi site